embreakin/FLattice_PBH/README.md

 - Graphviz
    If one wants to see diagrams in the document created using Doxygen, one must also install this tool.

-## How to Use the Program
+## How to Run the Program

-Here is a simple explanation on how to use the program.
+Here is a simple explanation on how to run the program.

 1. Create `Makefile` by `cmake`